-In recent years, sensor-driven automation has pushed out from factories and laboratories into our homes and everyday lives.
-It’s no surprise that the technology is slowly finding its way into our gardens and making greenhouses smart, too.
+In recent years, sensor-driven automation has sprang out from factories and laboratories into our homes and everyday lives.
+It’s no surprise that this technology is slowly finding its way into our gardens and making greenhouses smart, too.

-New materials, such as fiberglass, acrylic and polycarbonate panels are helping to make greenhouses even more efficient and cheaper to build.
-At the same time, greenhouse automation and smart technologies are finding their way from industrial use to the common consumer market: automatic fans and heaters, vents that open and close according to the temperature and computer controlled watering systems that provide water and fertilizers are readily available for the commercial gardens as well as domestic greenhouses.
+New materials, such as fibreglass, acrylic and polycarbonate panels are helping to make greenhouses even more efficient and cheaper to build.
+At the same time, greenhouse automation and smart technologies are finding their way from industrial use to the home consumer market.

 Greenhouse automation — is it for me?

 As appealing as building your very own system might sound, the level of technical understanding required in this approach could be a big turnoff for many.
-On top of that, your equipment should also be capable of handling the greenhouse environment, which typically requires special attention with power supplies and sensors that might be sensitive to water splashes, sunlight and humidity.
-A successful rig is a sum of its parts.
+In addition, your equipment should also be capable of handling the greenhouse environment, which typically requires special attention with power supplies and sensors that might be sensitive to water splashes, sunlight and humidity.
+A successful rig should be greater than the sum of its parts.

 Would you like to have one?

 Ruuvi is an easy way to measure your greenhouse’s conditions all year round.
 Order now and improve your yields with greenhouse optimisation!